What Do I Wear?

 How Do I Know If I am Getting a Good Rate on Massage and Bodywork?

-Price is based off of business overhead, competitive markets, volume of business and these considerations: An intro rate @ $70 per hour for a person with 0-2 years of experience out of school.
-Upscale Spas hire more experienced therapists at rates anywhere from $90 – $120 per hour, plus gratuity.
+Price is based off of business overhead, competitive markets, volume of business and these considerations: An intro rate @ $75 per hour for a person with 0-2 years of experience out of school.
+Upscale Spas have rates anywhere from $90 – $120 per hour, plus the client pays gratuity.
 Practitioners in private practice generally get raises every 5 years in $5-$10 increments if they are growing. $1.50 is added for each continuing education course beyond massage school.
 My education is way above average for massage and bodywork and my years of experience set me apart from my peers.

 What if I need a reduced rate?